EFFECTIVE DATE: 4th January 2021

 We will handle all of your data in an honest, transparent and conscientious manner.
 We are also committed to protecting your data from improper use.

-When you post content to the website through your profile, you are voluntarily publishing information that can be seen by other members of the network.
-You should therefore only post information that you’d be happy to share with those members and are advised to do so with due care and caution in regard to your own personal privacy.
+When you post content to the Facebook group, you are voluntarily publishing information that can be seen by other users of Facebook.
+You should therefore only post information that you’d be happy to share online and are advised to do so with due care and caution in regard to your own personal privacy.

-When interacting with us online (either outside the membership sections of eastmeetswest.org.uk or through public social media platforms), users are also advised to do so with due care and caution in regard to their own personal privacy.
+When interacting with us elsewhere online, users are also advised to do so with due care and caution in regard to their own personal privacy.

-Interactions through external social media platforms on which East Meets West participates are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
-You are advised to read the privacy policies and other relevant notices for these platforms.
+Interactions through social media platforms on which East Meets West participates are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
+You are advised to read the privacy policies and other relevant notices for these platforms when you sign up to them.

 We ensure that appropriate organisational and technical measures are taken against unauthorised or unlawful processing of your personal data, and against accidental loss, destruction or damage.